-Each Endpoint Instance goes through a series of events as it is configured, constructed, started and stoppped.
-NServiceBus provides extension points that allow to execute code at specific stages of the Instance life-cycle.
+Each endpoint instance goes through a series of events as it is configured, constructed, started, and stopped.
+NServiceBus provides extension points that allow to execute code at specific stages of the instance lifecycle.

 The most common lifecycle extension points include: